International Paralympic Committee: The Organizing Committees

 In June 2001, the International Olympic Committee (IOC) and the International Paralympic Committee (IPC) signed an agreement that would ensure that the staging of the Paralympic Games is automatically included in the bid for the Olympic Games.
 The agreement came into effect at the 2008 Paralympic Summer Games in Beijing, and the 2010 Paralympic Winter Games in Vancouver.

 However, the Salt Lake 2002 Organizing Committee (SLOC), chose to follow the practice of "one bid, one city" already at the 2002 Games in Salt Lake City, with one Organizing Committee for both Games, which was followed up by the 2004 Games in Athens and Beijing in 2008.

 The agreement was adjusted in 2003.
 An extension was signed in June 2006.
 A further extension was signed in 2012, valid until 2020.
 In March 2018, a historic long-term extension was signed establishing a partnership until 2032.

 National Paralympic Committees (NPCs)

-The NPCs receive financial support for the training and development of Paralympic teams, Paralympic athletes and Paralympic hopefuls.
+NPCs are a national organisation recognised by the IPC as the sole representative of the Paralympic Movement in the NPC’s country or territory.

-International Paralympic Sports Federations (IFs)
+International Sports Federations (IFs)

-There are 11 international federations recognized by the IPC, and there are four disability specific organizations, while the IPC itself serves as the international federation for 10 sports.
+There are 17 international federations recognized by the IPC, and there are three disability specific organizations, while the IPC has served as the international federation for multiple sports.

-On 30 November 2016, the IPC officially adopted the "World Para" brand for all sports in which it is the international federation.
+As of January 2025, the IPC through the World Para Sports name manages the governances for five Para sports.
+They are Para athletics, Para ice hockey, Para powerlifting, Para swimming and shooting Para sport.

+On 30 November 2016, to distinguish them from the Paralympic Games, the IPC adopted the new blanket branding World Para® Sports, with the Para sports rebranded accordingly.
+It also renamed three sports to align with this new name; Paralympic shooting was renamed to "shooting Para sport" (to reduce confusion with parachuting) and sledge hockey became "Para ice hockey" (for both branding and linguistic reasons).
 Sports contested in the Summer Paralympics began using the new branding immediately.
 For winter sports, whose competitive seasons had already started by the announcement, only the world championships were immediately changed to reflect the new branding; the full switchover did not occur until the 2017–18 season.

-Note that the Paralympic versions of some sports have different governing structures than the able-bodied versions of the same sports: